 Three different soils are identified within the project area (Figure 4).
-These are Purves clay (1-5% slope), Oakalla silty clay loam (0-2% slopes, frequently flooded), and Eckrant-Rock outcrop association (8-30% slope), which consist of predominately clay, and silty clay loams.
+These are Purves clay (PuC; 1-5% slope), Oakalla silty clay loam (Ok; 0-2% slopes, frequently flooded), and Eckrant-Rock outcrop association (ErG; 8-30% slope), which consist of predominately clay, and silty clay loams.
+The 2024 target work areas can be found in Oakalla silty clay loams and Eckrant-Rock outcrops.

 Purves clays are characterized as well drained gently sloping to steep clayey soils formed in interbedded limestone and marl.
 Eckrant Series soils are characterized as well drained, shallow clayey soils that are commonly encountered on nearly level to very steep ridges on dissected plains.
 These soils are derived from limestone.
 Oakalla loams are characteristically well drained deep loamy soils that are formed in calcareous loamy alluvium and are commonly encountered within floodplains.
 Soils from this series are the most common within the project area specifically the Oakalla soils frequently flooded (Ok) type.